bahrus/be-memed/README.md

 </template>
 ```

-The contents of the original template can be obtained from:
+The contents of the original inner template can be obtained from:

 ```JavaScript
 import {contentLookup} from 'be-memed/be-memed.js';